-[09:59] The whole project was called “Saint‑Domingue Lost, Imperial Narratives of the Haitian Revolution.”
+[09:59] And the whole project was called “Saint‑Domingue Lost, Imperial Narratives of the Haitian Revolution.”
 We’re talking about this specific type of narrative.
-While they were doing all this work to read and interpret these documents, they were also reading and interpreting how the French saw their own attempt to retake the county of Saint‑Domingue.
-That then became Haiti.
+While they were doing all this work to read and interpret these documents, they were also reading and interpreting how the French saw their own attempt to retake the colony of Saint‑Domingue that then became Haiti.

 [10:45] We’re reading this tale of plight, this tale of, “We’re losing all that we have,” but what they’re losing is, they’re losing their right to enslave people. [laughs]

-[10:58] It led to very fruitful discussions about how we can dismantle these types of narratives.
-How we then can display this type of thinking online.
-In a space where sometimes it’s not so certain which outlets are telling which types of narratives, and how they’re arriving at those conclusions.
-That was the gist of that assignment.
+[10:58] It led to very fruitful discussions about, you know, how we can dismantle these types of narratives.
+How we then can display this type of thinking online in a space where sometimes it’s not so certain which outlets are telling which types of narratives, and how they’re arriving at those conclusions.
+So that was… that was the gist of that assignment.

-Paula: [11:25] That sounds great, and you seem to have a lot of experience.
-You’ve been working with different groups and different ages.
+Paula: [11:25] That sounds great, and you seem to have a lot of experience working with different groups and different ages.
 With these activities that you were able to participate and engage with, I was wondering how did they help meet the goals that you had for the students?

-Nathan: [11:49] I think one of the things that you have to take into account is if you’re implementing digital humanities or technology into a French classroom or a language setting.
-You have to decide what you want the students to get out of that, at each individual point in time.
-When we were using Voyant Tools, we were able to see what the frequency of articles were.
+Nathan: [11:49] Yeah, I think one of the things that you have to take into account is if you’re implementing digital humanities or technology into a French classroom or a language setting, um, you have to decide what you want the students to get out of that, at each individual point in time.
+When we were using Voyant Tools, um, we were able to see what the frequency of articles were.

 [12:49] It can get sensational and interesting that way.
-Also, then when they had to go correct the OCR, the original French drawn from the textual imaging, they’re doing deep orthography work.
+Also, then when they had to go correct the OCR, the original French drawn from the textual imaging, they’re doing deep, sort of, orthography work.
 What that does is it allows you to work with the language in one instance.

 [13:17] Then when we start to understand and unpack discourse, we get to the more meaning‑based stuff, rather than the meta‑linguistic or even just the linguistic.

-[13:31] Planning an activity like this, an exercise like this, takes time, and a lot of troubleshooting, and finding the right tools.
-Sometimes, things don’t work out the way you want them to.
+[13:31] Planning an activity like this, an exercise like this, takes time, right, and a lot of troubleshooting, and finding the right tools.
+And sometimes, things don’t work out the way you want them to.
 Or they work out in a different way, and it’s more productive than the way that you’d envisioned.

 [13:51] I hadn’t even envisioned Voyant Tools being that helpful for finding students something to work on.
 There’s this way of seeing the narrative through those charts and graphs that visually creates a sensation with the students and they find appealing.